Amppa/sortGMyMaps/README.md

 (The second thought is grouping/clusting)

 ### Environment need
-python 3
+python 3.2+ (due to using iter() in ElementTree)

 ### Usage
-1. Export Google My Maps data to KML (not KMZ)
+1. Export GoogleMyMaps data to KML (not KMZ)
-2. Change KML file name as "input.kml" (There is a example file)
+2. Change KML file name as "input.kml" (There is an example file)
 3. Execute "sortGoogleMyMapsKml.py"
 4. It should generate "output.kml"
-5. Inport "output.kml" into Google My Maps new layer
+5. Import "output.kml" into GoogleMyMaps

 ### Notice

-1. This does not support multi layers yet.
+1. Now it can handle layer(folder)

-2. If you want to change the sorting order or reverse, you can edit function "sortPlaceByLatAndLong"
+2. If you want to change the sorting order or reversing Latitude, you can edit function "sortPlaceByLatAndLong"

+3. Besides place point, now it can handle polygon object But it only considers the first point(x,y) of polygon as its coordinate